 If you aren’t familiar with what a bantamarium is, I strongly recommend you take a look at this deep dive I put together.
 In a nutshell, it’s a concept I’ve been working on where we bring a diorama to life.
 The goal is ultimately to make photo-realistic vivariums anyone, no matter the skill level, can make!

 I made a quick two-minute video of this build for those looking for visual inspiration on how they might consider constructing their very own graveyard moss terrarium.
 I chose to make this video fast-paced and focused more on the entertainment factor.
 Let me know in the comments there if you like it shorter or prefer the longer more informative stuff.

 I honestly learn better when I can read tutorials at my own pace, which is why I will continue to provide detailed step-by-step guides like this.
 Now let's get into exactly what you'll need to recreate the mini graveyard terrarium you just saw in that video!

 This project is now available as a complete kit!
 Check out available sizes:

 Graveyard Terrarium Animals

-As for appropriate critters that could thrive in a terrarium like this… I’d recommend isopods or springtails.
+As for appropriate critters that could thrive in a terrarium like this… I’d recommend some pet isopods or springtails.
 These guys make a great clean-up crew, eating decomposed plant matter and keeping things fresh… To fit the theme, you might even go as far as adding a worm, millipede, or maybe even a jumping spider if you aren’t already freaked out from your uncanny enclosure.